redhat-developer/odo/docs/proposals/improved-schema-for-services.md

 ### Sample used for all explaination below

 <details open>
-<summary> Below is extract of an example `openAPIV3Schema` which would be used for explaination </summary>
+<summary> Below is an extract of an example `openAPIV3Schema` which would be used for explaination </summary>

 ```

 {
   "application": {
-    "description": "Application is used to identify the application connecting to the backing service operator.",
     "type": "object",
     "required": [
       "group",